 The Durban Container Terminal (DCT) has adopted a multipronged approach to alleviate congestion issues at the terminal.

-The interventions adopted include increased availability of equipment, the acquisition of new equipment, a robust maintenance regime, Transnetwide divisional integration and an innovative truck booking system.
+The interventions adopted include increased availability of equipment, the acquisition of new equipment, a robust maintenance regime, Transnet-wide divisional integration and an innovative Truck Booking System.

 “TPT’s maintenance team has been working in overdrive to ensure there is increased availability of equipment and to avoid unnecessary delays.
-Skilled personnel have also been recruited to improve the terminal’s maintenance capacity and competence, while a senior manager has also been deployed to manage the maintenance function,” Sithole said in a statement.
+Skilled personnel have also been recruited to improve the terminal’s maintenance capacity and competency while a senior manager has also been deployed to manage the maintenance function,” Sithole said in a statement.

 TPT has also been using equipment suppliers to carry out major refurbishments and other maintenance tasks that cannot be carried out by its employees.

 “In addition, DCT Pier 2 has acquired 23 new straddle carriers, with the first two handed over at the end of August.
 Another five straddle carriers will be available by the end of September.
-The intention is to expedite the final delivery date from end-December by a number of weeks,” she said.
+The intention is to expedite the final delivery date from end December by a number of weeks,” she said.

 Operational planning and management have been intensified to increase operational efficiencies.

 Sithole said the uptake on the truck booking system, which was installed so that trucks call to the terminal by appointment and do not have to queue for hours on end, has seen an uptake of more than 70% from truckers in the few months since its implementation.

 “Regarding the diversion of container volumes to other TPT facilities, this is continuously being pursued with all customers based on capacity, vessel profiles and the maintenance of schedule integrity,” she added.

 TPT’s fellow operating division, Transnet Freight Rail, has also implemented interventions to ensure seamless integration which is to the customers’ benefit.